Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

 ### Overview

-In order to enable the Instance View in your webapp, you must define the key `webApp.options.instanceView` in your **workspace configuration file** (e.g. _Workspace.yaml_).
+In order to enable the Instance View in your webapp, you must define the key `additionalData.webapp.instanceView` in your **workspace configuration file** (e.g. _Workspace.yaml_).
 The value of `instanceView` must be an object with two keys `dataSource` and `dataContent`.
 Here is an example of a workspace YAML file defining the instance view configuration (the expected format of objects `dataSource` and `dataContent` will be detailed in the next sections):